durrantlab/autogrow4/tutorial/TUTORIAL.md

 3. Custom ligand conversion code from PDB to dockable format (ie PDBQT) ***
 4. Custom Scoring/Rescoring code ***
 5. Custom Reaction libraries
-6. Custom complimentary molecules libraries
+6. Custom complementary molecules libraries

 *** Indicates that when using this feature the code is automatically copied into the directory that is required to house that code.
 This is only done once